 - discussions with a wide range of prominent Australians

 - experience within politics, NGO’s, think tanks and lobby groups by short attachments

-In today’s Australia the adversarial aspect of our politics dominates and often diminished political life.
-At times there appears to be to be very little goodwill or cooperation modeeled in political and party relationships.
-Through its focus on creative academia and community living, it is our hope that the relationships developed through the Lachlan Macquarie Internship will contribute better understanding between parties and between government and the public service long into the future.
+In today’s Australia the adversarial dynamic of politics often dominates and diminishes our political life.
+At times there appears to be to be very little goodwill or cooperation modelled in parliament, within parties or even within factions.
+Through its engagement with creative academia and community living, it is our hope that the relationships developed through the Lachlan Macquarie Internship will contribute better understanding among parties and between government and the public service long into the future.

 LMI Graduates commend Paul’s work as Internship Chaplain